 One of the most obvious signs of a plumbing issue is a drippy faucet.
-Fortunately, this is a pretty minor one and easily remedied.
+Fortunately, this is a pretty minor one and is easily remedied.
 The real problem is when signs are more subtle.
 Plumbing problems that don’t show symptoms right away can do a lot of damage over time.

 This is part of the reason we suggest that you scheduling preventive plumbing maintenance at least once a year!
-Maintenance allows our plumbers to take close look at your system and determine if there are any signs of corrosion, clogs that could grow bigger, or leak risks.
+Maintenance allows our plumbers to take close look at your system and determine if there are any signs of corrosion, dripping, clogs that could grow bigger, or leak risks.

 Even with maintenance, of course, it’s a good idea to be aware of some of the subtler signs of a plumbing problem, so you can give us a call right away.
 Read on for some of the most common signs of plumbing woes.

 A drop in water pressure is never a good sign.
 It could mean a variety of different things, depending on how sudden the decline was.